Mason Cox: Personal life

-Mason's older brothers also now play Australian rules.
-Nolan played the USAFL National Championships team Austin Crows and has also represented the USA Revolution national team.
+Cox's older brothers also now play Australian rules.
+Nolan played for the USAFL National Championships team Austin Crows and has also represented the USA Revolution national team.
 Austin plays for USAFL club the Seattle Grizzlies.
-Mason has expressed a keen interest in promoting the game at the grassroots in the US, visiting the US to support his brothers at the USAFL National Championships.
+Mason has expressed a keen interest in promoting the game at the grassroots level in the US, visiting the US to support his brothers at the USAFL National Championships.

+In 2019, Cox was in a relationship with England netball international Geva Mentor.

+Cox was seeking permanent resident status on a path towards Australian citizenship to fulfill his desire to live the rest of his life in Australia, committing to a multi-year contract at Collingwood.
+At the end of March 2020, he was accepted to become an Australian citizen.
+Cox became a citizen of Australia on June 22, 2022, at a special citizenship ceremony at the MCG along with over one hundred conferees.
+Cox later introduced his citizenship lawyer to Bryce Cotton, an American basketball player who obtained Australian citizenship in 2025 after years of turmoil.